Kong/terraform-provider-konnect/docs/resources/cloud_gateway_transit_gateway.md

 - `ready` - The transit gateway attachment is fully operational and can route traffic as configured.
 - `terminating` - The attachment is in the process of being deleted and is no longer accepting new traffic.
-- `terminated` - The attachment has been fully deleted and is no longer available. must be one of ["created", "initializing", "pending-acceptance", "pending-user-action", "ready", "terminating", "terminated"]
+- `terminated` - The attachment has been fully deleted and is no longer available.
 - `state_metadata` (Attributes) Metadata describing the backing state of the transit gateway and why it may be in an erroneous state. (see [below for nested schema](#nestedatt--aws_resource_endpoint_gateway_response--state_metadata))
 - `transit_gateway_attachment_config` (Attributes) (see [below for nested schema](#nestedatt--aws_resource_endpoint_gateway_response--transit_gateway_attachment_config))
 - `updated_at` (String) An RFC-3339 timestamp representation of transit gateway update date.